Healthy Food to promote Aging with Nutrition

 Furthermore, one can treat established aging-associated conditions through clinical trials effectively by using disease-specific nutrition interventions.

-Healthy aging eating patterns and maintenance of a healthy weight in adolescence and adulthood are consistently associated with broad prevention of all aging-related diseases and impairments, including: noncommunicable diseases, archetypal diseases, sarcopenia, cognitive decline and dementia, osteoporosis, age-related macular degeneration, diabetic retinopathy, hearing loss, obstructive sleep apnea, urinary incontinence, and constipation.
+Eating healthy and maintaining a healthy weight during adolescence and adulthood help prevent various aging-related diseases and impairments, such as noncommunicable diseases, archetypal diseases, sarcopenia, cognitive decline and dementia, osteoporosis, age-related macular degeneration, diabetic retinopathy, hearing loss, obstructive sleep apnea, urinary incontinence, and constipation.

 Watch out for inclusion criteria when researching nutrition studies